somrajroy/AWS3TierArchitecturewithTFModules/README.md

 - `Standardization` : The official AWS Terraform modules follow standardized practices and conventions, ensuring that infrastructure deployments adhere to best practices and are consistent with industry standards.
 All AWS-recommended configurations & good practices are inherited.
 This standardization ensures that infrastructure follows AWS-recommended guidelines.<br/>
+- `Disaster Recovery Assurance`: In the event of a disaster or system failure, Terraform's idempotency plays a crucial role in disaster recovery plans.
+Customers can recreate their entire infrastructure quickly and reliably by simply applying the Terraform configuration.<br/>

 ##### Project Overview